metisova/pawsitive_choice/README.md

 ## Data Source

-- This project uses data from a custom JSON database that contains information about more than 90 brands and their cruelty-free status.
+This project uses data from a custom JSON database that contains information about more than 90 brands and their cruelty-free status.

 ## Contributing

-Contributions to the Positive Choice app are welcomed!
+Contributions to the Pawsitive Choice app are welcomed!
 If you have any suggestions, bug reports, or feature requests, please open an issue on the GitHub repository.

 ## Acknowledgments

-- The barcode scanning functionality is powered by the ZXing library.
+The barcode scanning functionality is powered by the ZXing library.

 ## Contact